Philip Freier

-Philip Leslie Freier (born 9 February 1955) is an Australian Anglican bishop.
+Philip Leslie Freier (born 9 February 1955) is a retired Australian Anglican bishop.
 He was the 13th Archbishop of Melbourne from 2006 until his retirement in 2025.
 He was Primate of Australia from June 2014 until March 2020.
 Previously, he served as Bishop of the Northern Territory between 1999 and 2006.

 Early life, education and work

 Freier was born in Brisbane where he attended Hendra State High School and was raised in the Roman Catholic Church.

 In addition to a PhD from James Cook University, he has received the degrees of Master of Educational Studies from the University of Newcastle, Bachelor of Divinity from the Melbourne College of Divinity, Diploma of Education from the University of Queensland and Bachelor of Applied Science from the Queensland Institute of Technology.

 Freier was elected a fellow of the Australian Institute of Company Directors in 1995.
 He was a science teacher for six years prior to being ordained.